half-pipe/half-pipe/README.md

 #### LESS

+Note: Currently LESS is only available in master, it will be in a future release of the gem.
+Make sure you update your Gemfile accordingly if you need it.

 To setup your workflow to use LESS instead of SASS you can do so with the `processor` option:

     rails g half_pipe:install --processor=less

 ### Working on Assets